abingdonpta/abingdonpta/content/about/faq.md

 ## What does the PTA do with the money raised from fundraisers?
 PTA funds are used to support the school and the community, including:
 - Securing vendors, food, and rental equipment for events
-- Support teacher appreciation activities and supplies
+- Support staff appreciation activities and supplies
-- Supplies for educational programs, including the school garden and the school play
+- Supplies for educational programs, including the Abingdon community garden and the school play
 - Contributions to charity drives

 ## I am not English speaking; how can I speak/participate in another language?